 The Royal Clipper is a cruise ship that is built on the lines of the Preussen – a five mast sail ship that was built in the year 1902.
 At present, the Royal Clipper is regarded to be the world’s largest sailing ship with five masts that are rigged fully.

 The cruise ship offers a Mediterranean cruise during the summer while offering a Caribbean cruise during the winter.
 As one of the tall sailing ships, the Royal Clipper finds a place in the esteemed Guinness Book of World Records as the biggest sailing ship with squarely rigged masts.

-3. Preussen: The German ship Preussen was the largest sailing ship wonder at the time of its launch at the start of the 20th century.
-Artistically ingenious, the ship’s hull was made of steel and was powered with five fully rigged masts.
-At that time, the sail ship boasted of being the only vessel to have five masts with fully rigged sails.
+The German ship Preussen was the largest sailing ship wonder at the time of its launch at the start of the 20th century.
+Artistically ingenious, the ship’s hull was made of steel and was powered by five fully rigged masts.
+At that time, the sailing ship boasted of being the only vessel to have five masts with fully rigged sails.

 Used as a cargo ship to transport nitrate in the South American continent, the Preussen with an untimely end when a Brighton – a steamer ran it down.

 Also known as the Juan Sebastian de Elcano, the schooner was built in the year 1927 and is third among the world’s tall sailing ships.